JustKordy/zradelna/README.md

 - [ ] Add flowbite to the bundle
 - [ ] Change user choice
 - [ ] Add amount
+- [ ] Show user's choice on new selection

 ## Back-end